 Agoraphobia is a type of anxiety disorder defined by an intense fear of places that can lead to feeling trapped, helpless, scared, or embarrassed.
-Types of places that bring on this fear, such as crowds or public transport, are avoided to minimize anxiety.
+Types of places that bring on this fear, such as crowds or public transport, are avoided to minimize social anxiety.
 Panic attacks are commonly experienced with agoraphobia.
-Someone with agoraphobia may also have panic disorder, but it depends on the person.
+Someone with this type of specific phobia may also have panic disorder, but it depends on the person.

 Agoraphobia definition and diagnosis

-Psychologists define agoraphobia in the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM 5) as an anxiety disorder with the fear of two or more of the following situations:
+Psychologists define agoraphobia in the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM 5) as an anxiety disorder with intense fear of two or more of the following situations:

 - Using public transportation